smart-edge-open/specs/doc/enhanced-platform-awareness/openness-dedicated-core.md

 >     operator: Exists
 >   ```

-### OnPremises Usage
-Dedicated core pinning is also supported for container and virtual machine deployment in OnPremises mode.
-This is done using the EPA Features section provided when creating applications for onboarding.
-For more details on application creation and onboarding in OnPremises mode, please see the [Application Onboarding Document](https://github.com/otcshare/specs/blob/master/doc/applications-onboard/on-premises-applications-onboarding.md).

-To set dedicated core pinning for an application, *EPA Feature Key* should be set to `cpu_pin` and *EPA Feature Value* should be set to one of the following options:

-1. A single core e.g. `EPA Feature Value = 3` if pinning to core 3 only.
-2. A sequential series of cores, e.g. `EPA Feature Value = 2-7` if pinning to cores 2 to 7 inclusive.
-3. A comma separated list of cores, e.g. `EPA Feature Value = 1,3,6,7,9` if pinning to cores 1,3,6,7 and 9 only.
 ## Reference
 - [CPU Manager Repo](https://github.com/intel/CPU-Manager-for-Kubernetes)
 - More examples of Kubernetes manifests available in [CMK repository](https://github.com/intel/CPU-Manager-for-Kubernetes/tree/master/resources/pods) and [documentation](https://github.com/intel/CPU-Manager-for-Kubernetes/blob/master/docs/user.md).